Mikky-leo/Realistic-3d-Markers/README.md

 cd css-3d-markers
 ```
 3. **Open the `index.html` file in your web browser:**
    -You can simply double-click the file, or
    -Use a local development server (e.g., with VS Code's Live Server extension).

 ## What I Learned & Demonstrated
-How to manipulate gradients and shadows to create the illusion of three-dimensional objects.
+-How to manipulate gradients and shadows to create the illusion of three-dimensional objects.

-The practical differences and use cases for HSL vs. RGB color models.
+-The practical differences and use cases for HSL vs. RGB color models.

-The importance of providing alternative text for non-decorative graphics.
+-The importance of providing alternative text for non-decorative graphics.

-Modern UI trends like glassmorphism and how to implement them with CSS.
+-Modern UI trends like glassmorphism and how to implement them with CSS.